16 Workplace Health and Well-being Ideas, Activities, and Initiatives for Any Budget

 Since a lot of employees like to take walks around the parking lot on their lunch break, give them a better option by letting them know about other areas where they can walk on their break.
-If the outdoor trail lies on the company’s property, you can post up maps along the trail as well so the employees don’t get lost while trying to come back to work.
+If the outdoor trail lies on the company’s property, you can post up maps along the trail as well, so the employees don’t get lost while trying to come back to work.

 Also, post reminders at the beginning of the trail for people to bring their cell phones with them.
 This will allow them to call for help just in case they get lost on the trail!
-This is one of the most helpful and least expensive employee well-being activities you can try.
+This is one of the most helpful and least expensive employee well-being activities for the workplace you can try.
 Here is a video to help you create walking maps with Google Maps.

 15. Coordinate and communicate running and walking clubs